KoTubA/Technik-informatyk/README.md

 The project was made to enable people preparing for the `"IT technician"` exam to freely browse the databases of questions and sheets that appeared in previous years.

-## Demo
+## Live demo
-The project has been made available on free hosting, which can be found at the link: https://egzamin-informatyk.5v.pl/
+The project has been made available on free hosting, which can be found at the link: [https://egzamin-informatyk.5v.pl/](https://egzamin-informatyk.5v.pl/)

 ## Inspiration
 This project was inspired by two projects: